CyberBeeDesign/Cinefy/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with improvements.

-Author: Kamel Zehani
+Author: Kamel Zehani<br>
-GitHub: cyberbeedesign
+GitHub: CyberBeeDesign